 Transmitting the Collected Data to the CARB Electronic Reporting System.

-Connection and Authentication: The vendor shall register the ROBD device in the electronic reporting system as a valid testing device in order to receive authentication to submit data as part of the HD I/M regulation.
+Connection and Authentication: The vendor shall register the ROBD device in the electronic reporting system as a valid testing device in order to receive authentication to submit data as part of the HD I/M Regulation.

 All OBD data submissions to CARB must emanate from a centralized database maintained by the vendor.